Cowboys clicking on offense heading into matchup with Lions

 SECOND SHOT

-Detroit is expected to be without quarterback Matthew Stafford for a second straight week because of hip and back injuries, giving Jeff Driskel another opportunity to show the NFL what he can do under center.
+Detroit will be without quarterback Matthew Stafford for a second straight week because of hip and back injuries, giving Jeff Driskel another opportunity to show the NFL what he can do under center.

 The fourth-year pro was 27 of 46 for 269 yards passing and 37 yards rushing — all career highs — with a touchdown and an interception in his sixth career start in last week’s loss at Chicago.